Asd-g/AviSynth-JincResize/README.md

 - blur (JincResize only)\
     Blur processing, it can reduce side effects.\
-    To achieve blur, the value should less than 1.\
+    To achieve blur, the value should more than 0.0.\
+    Must be between 0.0 and 10.0.
-    Default: 1.0.
+    Default: 0.0.

 - opt (JincResize only)\
     Controls the used CPU optimizations.\